acoustic-content-samples/sample-ui-wch-storefront/README.md

 	"password": "YOUR WCH PASSWORD",

-	`can be found in Homepange of WCH-> Profile Tab with username-> Hub information -> API URL` "url": "YOUR WCH API URL",
+	`can be found in Homepange of Content -> Profile Tab with username -> Hub information -> API URL` "url": "YOUR Content API URL",